 - 3. Turn on the low beam headlamps to illuminate the wall or screen and open the hood.
 Cover one of the headlamps so no light from that lamp hits the wall. - 4.
 On the wall or screen you will observe a light pattern with a distinct horizontal edge towards the right.
-If this edge is not at the horizontal reference line, the beam will need to be adjusted so the edge is at the same height as the horizontal reference line. - 5.
-Locate the vertical adjuster on each headlamp, then use a E5 Torx socket to turn the adjuster either counterclockwise (to adjust down) or clockwise (to adjust up) aligning the upper edge of the light pattern up to the horizontal line. - 6.
-Repeat Steps 3-5 for the other headlamp. - 7.
-Close the hood and turn off the lamps.
+If this edge is not at the horizontal reference line, the beam will nee

+- horizontal reference line, the beam will need to be adjusted so the edge is at the same height as the horizontal reference line. - 5.
+Locate the vertical adjuster on each headlamp, then use a E5 Torx socket to turn the adjuster either counterclockwise (to adjust down) or clockwise (to adjust up) aligning the upper edge of the light pattern up to the horizontal line.

+7. Close the hood and turn off the lamps.

-TURN SIGNAL CONTROL
+TURN SIGNAL CONTROL ♦♦